PlaintextGroup/oss-virtual-incubator/README.md

 # Open Source Software Virtual Incubator

+## tl;dr

+1. We want **ambitious and innovative ideas** to systemically improve the sustainability of the OSS ecosystem.
+Promising proposals that are selected **might include mini-grants up to $10K or larger ($100K+) grants**.
+1. You can **submit a proposal** by [making a PR](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) or [filling out this form][form].
+1. You can **get or give feedback** and help refine these ideas through changes and comments on this GitHub repository.
+1. We plan to provide **further support**, such as grants / funding, to promising ideas and proposals.

+## Introduction

 👋 Hi there!
 We'd like to try a little experiment to help source, improve, and fund the best ideas to improve OSS sustainability, in a public way.
 Rather than a traditional RFP process, where the submissions are private, we hope a public submission process creates a resource for the entire community to give feedback on, improve, and collect proposals together.
 Promising ideas will be provided support such as funding / grants or other expertise from us or our partners.

 Want to talk to further discuss your idea or any questions?
 [Find a time here](https://meetings.hubspot.com/ashwin33).

-## tl;dr

-1. We want **ambitious and innovative ideas** to systemically improve the sustainability of the OSS ecosystem.
-Promising proposals that are selected **might include mini-grants up to $10K or larger ($100K+) grants**.
-1. You can **submit a proposal** by [making a PR](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) or [filling out this form][form].
-1. You can **get or give feedback** and help refine these ideas through changes and comments on this GitHub repository.
-1. We plan to provide **further support**, such as grants / funding, to promising ideas and proposals.

 ## 1. Ideas wanted